berkay2578/MirrorHook/README.md

          Sleep(100);
       }

-      MirrorHook::D3D9::AddD3D9Extender(MirrorHook::D3D9::D3D9Extender::EndScene, &MySuperEndSceneExtension);
+      MirrorHook::D3D9::AddExtension(MirrorHook::D3D9::D3D9Extension::EndScene, &MySuperEndSceneExtension);
 }
 ```
-Moreover, the actual DirectX libraries are **not needed** to write extensions (as long as you don't actually need them).
+The actual DirectX libraries are **not needed** to write extensions, `void*` can be used for the parameters instead.
 ```
 // Example:
 // Instead of ->